caspii/casparwre.de/_posts/2022-03-18-arnold-schwarzenegger-ukraine.md

 So here we are.

+## Is Arnold Schwarzenegger Russian?
+Of course not.
+He was born in (German-speaking) Austria and has since become an America citizen.

 ## How many visits from Russian are there in my product?

 [My product](https://keepthescore.co) allows you to make online scoreboards and leaderboards.
 According to my website analytics, I've had 1.1K